 Beckinradge History, Family Crest & Coats of Arms

 Beckinradge is a name that dates back to the kingdom of Dalriada in ancient Scotland.
 It was given to someone who lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
-Beckinradge is a local, or habitation name, which comes from the names of places where the family once lived or held land.
+So, Beckinradge literally means "dweller by the bracken-covered bridge."
+Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 Early Origins of the Beckinradge family